ansys/pyaedt-toolkits-common/doc/source/distributing.rst

 How to distribute - Windows
 ---------------------------
-The aim is to package our toolkit into a Windows installer (.exe) using NSIS (Nullsoft Scriptable Install System).
+The aim is to package the toolkit into a Windows installer (.exe) using NSIS (Nullsoft Scriptable Install System).

 Pre-requisites and setup
 ^^^^^^^^^^^^^^^^^^^^^^^^